 Guest Fry – Drumstick & Thigh (£11).
 Blackbean and ginger glaze, spring onion, pickled bamboo shoots.
 If you can’t see the Asian influence here I’m not sure you’re from this planet!
 It’s Cantonese-led and a wonderful concoction, why wouldn’t this delicious thing work?
 The House Fry has the edge though.

 House Fry, Drumstick & Thigh, Seaweed Crack, Pickled Watermelon (£8).
-Crispy gnarled skin = more surface area which is conducive of candy-like crunch sounds when bitten into!
+Crispy gnarled skin = more surface area which is conducive of candy-like crunch sounds that echo through your mouth cavities!
 Apparently the batter is a secret blend which includes cornflakes for extra crispiness.
 It really is good fun to eat and the chicken inside it steamy and dreamy.

 The damage: Expect to pay £30-£40 per head for a lot of food and drinks